TANHAIYU/DeepCalib/README.md

 We provided the code for the whole data generation pipeline.
 First you have to download sun360 dataset using [download script](https://github.com/alexvbogdan/DeepCalib/blob/master/dataset/download_images.py).
 Then, you have to choose whether your dataset is going to have continuous or discrete values.
 We provide the dataset generation code for both in a dataset [folder](https://github.com/alexvbogdan/DeepCalib/blob/master/dataset/).

 ## Training DeepCalib
 To train DeepCalib you need to choose which architecture you want to use (refer to the `Section 3.3` of [our paper](https://drive.google.com/file/d/1pZgR3wNS6Mvb87W0ixOHmEVV6tcI8d50/view)).
 This repo contains all the training scripts for both classification and regression networks as well as all 3 architectures mentioned in the paper.
+In both regression and classification [Seq_Net](https://github.com/alexvbogdan/DeepCalib/tree/master/network_training/Classification/Seq_Net) and [Dual_Net](https://github.com/alexvbogdan/DeepCalib/tree/master/network_training/Classification/Dual_Net) folders "dist" and "focal" refer to the netwotks used for distortion parameter and focal length, respectively.

+## Camera Calibration

 ## Notes